 The amount of work you get done has a direct effect on the quality of work you deliver.
 This includes the level of proficiency in controlling outcomes and your ability to promote personal agendas.
 If you’re good at getting things done, you probably have major management and leadership skills that you have been cultivating.

-Sure, charisma, ambition and drive are also important traits for a leader, but if you pay attention you know it’s more than that.
+Sure, charisma, ambition and drive are also important traits for someone who wants to become a leader, but if you pay attention you know it’s more than that.
 You probably noticed already that your boss is more productive than you (assuming they’re good), and we all know that the president is one of the most productive people on the planet.
-Let’s just face it, if you want to be a leader; you have to be more productive.
+Let’s just face it, if you want to become a leader; you have to be more productive.

 Ultimately, when you are more productive, people naturally see you as a leader.
 Leadership, much like beauty, is in the eye of the beholder.
 Ask yourself, do your colleagues see you as a:

 1# Become a Leader By Being a Wizard

 Tasks and projects get done when you are involved.
 You are able to organize work in a way the leverages everyone’s assets.
 Even if you are not their superior, you are able to delegate, get people involved for the right tasks at the right time.
 People are not excuses for you but, rather vehicles for your team’s success.

 Ultimately, that’s why your colleagues trust you and follow your lead (whether official or not).

 2# Become a Leader By Being a Problem Solver

 When others moan about an impossible obstacle, you see a mere bump in the road.
 Sure, you have your challenges, but nothing is unsolvable.
 Your mantra is simply: every problem has a solution.
 It’s a culmination of past experiences and your character.

 Naturally when people get stuck, they come to you.
 Over time, you become their salvation.
 Not to sound over dramatic, but work is people’s livelihood.
 If you can help them maintain and excel, seeing you as a leader is an understatement.